 Call for pages!

-We're constantly looking for one-paged articles for new issues of Paged Out!
+We're constantly looking for one-page articles for new issues of Paged Out!
 If you're interested in writing one (or more) articles for us, you'll find all the needed information (linked) below.

 Writing articles for Paged Out!

-If you still have any questions after reading this, please check out our FAQ and feel free to contact us at articles@pagedout.institute.
+If you have any questions after reading this, visit FAQ, the Writing Articles page or contact us at articles@pagedout.institute.

 Step 2: Write (or draw) the article